mauricevancooten/build-tools-example/README.md

 * Browsersync

+While watch tasks are running open a new Terminal window to run Browsersync.

 run: `npm run browser-sync`

 Sync browser when all HTML files and all files in the 'public' directory change.